xinwenfu/GenCyber/SoftwareSecurity/README.md

 ### knock module against vchat

-Here is what happens (armitage shows in the exploit window) when using the *knock* module without selecting *Use a reverse connection*
+Here is what happens (in this case what armitage shows in the exploit window) when using the *knock* module without selecting *Use a reverse connection*
 ```
 msf6 > use exploit/windows/vulnserver/knock
 [*] No payload configured, defaulting to windows/meterpreter/reverse_tcp